julian-aldaz/Resume-Projects/SOC Simulator.md

 # TryHackMe: SOC Simulator

 ### Overview:
-Simulated a real-world Security Operations Center (SOC) environment to practice incident response and threat detection.
-Used Splunk to investigate a range of alerts, analyze malicious activity, and apply the MITRE ATT&CK framework to map adversary behavior.
+Worked through a hands-on Security Operations Center (SOC) simulation to learn how to investigate alerts, respond to incidents, and think like a Tier 1 SOC analyst.
+I used Splunk to search logs, find suspicious activity, and connect the dots to figure out how attacks happened.
 Key Skills Demonstrated:
+Investigated different alerts like suspicious logins and phishing emails.

-SIEM Analysis (Splunk): Queried and filtered logs to identify indicators of compromise (IOCs) and trace attacker activity.
+Used Splunk to search for patterns, find indicators of compromise (IOCs), and trace attacker activity across systems.

-Incident Response: Conducted step-by-step investigations of suspicious events such as phishing, privilege escalation, and lateral movement.

-Threat Intelligence: Correlated evidence with MITRE ATT&CK tactics and techniques to determine adversary behavior patterns.

-Analytical Thinking: Made data-driven decisions and documented findings in investigation reports.

-Hands-on Blue Team Experience: Simulated responsibilities of a Tier 1 SOC Analyst, triaging alerts and escalating incidents when appropriate.
+Took notes on each case, including what happened, how I found it, and how it could be stopped.

+Practiced working with a SOC-style alert queue, just like in a real security team.

 ---
 ### Process:

+For this project, I focused on the Introduction to Phishing room.
+My objectives were:

+Monitor and analyze alerts

-I used the introduction to phishing room for this project.
-The objectives are to monitor and analyze alerts, identify and document susipcious emails and attachments, and lastly create a detailed case report based on my observations on each alert to help the team understand the full scope of the threat.
+Identify and document suspicious emails and attachments

+Create a detailed case report for each alert to help the team understand the full scope of the threat

-Each case report will also clarify if the alert is a true positive or a false positive, if it is found to be true positive then I will clarify and give reasoning as to whether the incident requires esculation or not.
+Each case report included whether the alert was a true positive or false positive, along with a reasoned decision on whether escalation was necessary.

 ---
 ### Alert 1: Inbound Email Containing Suspicious External Link (False Positive)